GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computers are the most complex objects we human beings have ever created, but in a fundamental sense they are remarkably simple.
+> ### Because we are uncertain about our scheduling estimates, we often lack the courage to defend them stubbornly against management and customer pressure.
 >
-> ~ *Danny Hillis*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts